Recursive Flora

 website process

 I asked participants: “If you could visualize your overthinking, what imagery comes to mind?”
-I expected similar answers — instead, I got 73 wildly different metaphors, each carrying its own emotional weight.
+I expected similar answers, but instead, I got 73 wildly different metaphors, each carrying its own emotional weight.
+The responses were so vivid and sincere that narrowing them down to a curated few for the print felt like a loss.
+I felt that each response was worth exploring.

 To make sense of it all, I used affinity diagramming to group responses into themes.
 These themes guided the visual system and interaction design for the website, and informed a key spread in the publication.